gurkiratbola/NotificationPortal/README.md

 1. In the Solution Explorer, Go to Properties > Settings.
 Add a connection to the database by changing the connection string to the database you created in **Step 1**.
 1. In the Web.config file, find connectionStrings and add name to **DefaultConnection** or the other steps will fail.
 1. After adding the connection string, build the solution.
 1. To populate the database with seed data, go to the /Migrations folder and delete all the files except **Configuration.cs**.
-Don't worry if the file does not exist.
+Don't worry if other files except **Configuration.cs** does not exist.
 1. Open the NuGet Package Manager Console and type `Update-Database –TargetMigration: $InitialDatabase`
 1. Then type `Add-Migration Initial`
 1. Lastly, type `Update-Database`